piyueh/geoclaw-neck-test/README.md

 ### 3.2.
 Using a two-level AMR mesh for a simulation (coarse grid: dx=4; fine mesh: dx=1)

-This section shows that the volume conservation happens when we have AMR meshes.
+This section shows the issue of volume conservation when we have AMR meshes.
 The mesh is always a two-level AMR mesh with the coarse mesh to be dx=4 and the fine mesh to be dx=1.
 Base on the result from the [single-level mesh simulation of dx=1m](#313-dx--1), this two-level AMR mesh is assumed to be